 Browse

-In 2024, the cybersecurity field continues to expand rapidly, driven by an ever-growing digital infrastructure and escalating cyber threats.
+The cybersecurity field continues to expand rapidly in 2024, driven by an ever-growing digital infrastructure and escalating cyber threats.
 Companies across industries—technology, healthcare, government, and finance—are aggressively hiring professionals to fortify their defenses.
 Salaries in 2024 reflect a strong demand for specialized skills in areas like cloud security, ethical hacking, and incident response.

 Here’s a detailed breakdown of salaries for key roles: